Bharati Krishna Tirtha: Early public life

 Venkataraman worked under Gopal Krishna Gokhale in 1905 for the National Education Movement and the South African Indian problems.
 However, his inclination towards Hindu studies led him to study the ancient Indian holy scripture Adhyātma-Vidyā.
 In 1908, he joined the Sringeri Matha in Mysore to study under Swami Satchidananda Sivabhinava Nrisimha Bharati (IAST: Svāmī Saccidānandaśivābhinavanṛsiṁha Bhāratī, the Sankaracarya of Sringeri.
 However, his spiritual practice was interrupted when he was pressured by nationalist leaders to head the newly-started National College at Rajamahendry.
 Prof. Venkataraman Shastri taught at the college for three years.
 But in 1911, he suddenly left the college to go back to Sringeri Math.

 Spiritual path

 Returning to Sringeri, Venkataraman spent the next eight years studying Advaita Vedanta and Sastra (scripture) under Jagadguru Sankaracarya Satcitananda Sivabhinava Nrisimha Bharati.

 During those years, the Jagadguru initiated Venkatraman into yogic practices.
 Venkataraman also practiced meditation, Brahma-sadhana and Yoga-sādhāna, in the nearby forests.
-He is said to have attained self-realization during his years at Sringeri Math.
+He is said to have attained self-realisation during his years at Sringeri Math.
 He would leave society and practice meditation in seclusion for many days.
 During those eight years, he also taught Sanskrit and philosophy at local schools and ashrams.
 He delivered a series of sixteen lectures on Adi Shankara's philosophy at Shankar Institute of Philosophy, Amalner (Khandesh).
 During that time, he also lectured as a guest professor at institutions in Mumbai, Pune and Khandesh.